dylandoamaral/trakt-integration/README.md

 There is already another integration for trakt ([sensor.trakt](https://github.com/custom-components/sensor.trakt)).
 However I still decided to create my own integration for the following reasons:
 - The other integration is almost never updated.
-- The didn't accept my pull request in 3 months (https://github.com/custom-components/sensor.trakt/pull/58) so I had to modify the integration in my local environment to fullfill my need.
+- They didn't accept my pull request in 3 months (https://github.com/custom-components/sensor.trakt/pull/58) so I had to modify the integration in my local environment to fullfill my need.
 - This integration provides more features than the old one such as the possibility to fetch more than 33 days (trakt single query limitation), the possibility to have both the movies and shows calendars at the same time, the possibility to have the movie calendar and other available calendars such as premiere or dvd.
 - This integration doesn't depends to any other library (even if I would like to use pydantic so much ARGHHH).